 Ponce City Market

-Located in an historic former Sears, Roebuck & Co Distribution center from 1927, Ponce City Market is the areas largest adaptive reuse project and brought the local community buzzing back to life.
+Located in an historic former Sears, Roebuck and Co. distribution center from 1927, Ponce City Market is the area's largest adaptive reuse project and brought the local community buzzing back to life.

-After your shopping spree, hop in the elevator and head to the rooftop for cocktails at RFD Social.
-Named after the 1920s radio program, Dinner Bell R.F.D (Radio Farmer’s Democracy), which aired from the tower, the bar serves classic cocktails plus the usual beer and wine.
-Note: It’s $10 to get onto the roof but there is plenty to do up there from the Skyline Park to the beer garden and restaurant, Nine Mile Station.
-Plus the views are spectacular.
+After your shopping spree, hop in the elevator and head to the market’s rooftop (called The Roof) where they serve classic cocktails plus the usual beer and wine.
+Note: It’s $10 to get onto the roof but there is plenty to do up there, from the Skyline Park to the beer garden and restaurant, Nine Mile Station.
+Plus, the views are spectacular.

 For dinner, you can head back down to the food hall and try out Sean Brocks’ casual Mexican joint, Minero.
 The charcoal grilled steak is not to be missed.